lazerfit/TIL/Java/EffectiveJava.md

 - The try-with-resources statement will automatically call the close() method on the resource, even if an exception is thrown.
 This helps to prevent resource leaks and makes your code more reliable.

+## Item 12: Always override toString

+- providing a good `toString` implementation makes your class much more pleasant to use and makes systems using the class easier to debug
+- when you decide to specify the format, you should clearly document your intentions
+- override Object's toString implementation in every instantiable class you write, unless a superclass has already done so